All Episodes

 Well, what is Director Ray doing?

-Uh he's defending Andrew McCabe.
+He's defending Andrew McCabe.

-He's protecting Strzok, he's protecting Lisa Page.
+He's protecting Lisa Page.

-Uh so uh there's a real problem with the leadership of the FBI.
+So there's a real problem with the leadership of the FBI.

 Either Ray is oblivious or complicit.

-Either way, we need strong action and pressure on the FBI to clean out its ranks at the leadership level that has allowed this, for instance, the scam to go on, obstructing Congress, obstructing the courts and the text message issue, and maybe obstructing justice in terms of withholding and trying to hide these text messages and other documents.
+Either way, we need strong action and pressure on the FBI to clean out its ranks at the leadership level that has allowed this, for instance, this scam to go on, obstructing Congress, obstructing the courts and the text message issue, and maybe obstructing justice in terms of withholding and trying to hide these text messages and other documents.

-What Jeff Sessions has got to take stronger action here.
+Jeff Sessions has got to take stronger action here.

 And if Rod Rosenstein isn't going to do it, they should find someone who will.